fwdcloudsec/known_aws_accounts/VERIFICATION_README.md

-# AWS Account Validation Script
+# AWS Account Verification Script

-This script validates that each AWS account listed in the `accounts.yaml` file is still referenced on its source webpages.
+This script verifies that each AWS account listed in the `accounts.yaml` file is still referenced on its source webpages.

 ## Requirements

-- Python 3.7+
+- Python 3.7+ (developed w/ 3.11 on MacOS)
 - Dependencies listed in `requirements.txt`

 ## Installation